 Mapping and monitoring

-A number of animal populations, for example large carnivores, golden eagles and seabirds, have already been systematically monitored for several decades.
-If action plans are drawn up for threatened species, they also include monitoring programmes.
+In Norway, several projects have been launched to map endangered species.
+A number of animal populations, for example large carnivores, golden eagles and seabirds, have been systematically monitored for several decades.
+Several of the endangered species for which action plans have been drawn up, are included in monitoring programmes.

 Mapping and monitoring provide important information on species and habitats that the authorities can use in species management and land use planning.